-The culture has it twisted when it comes to the strong, independent woman stereotype.
-Supposedly strong means you never show weakness, and independent means you don’t need anyone else.
-The reality is no one can go through life strong 24/7, and no one can live life totally independent of others.
+Being a strong, independent woman can be confusing at times.
+The definition of a strong woman supposedly is you never show weakness, while being an independent woman means you’re self-reliant and usually don’t need anyone else.
+But the reality is, no one can go through life strong 24/7, and no one can live a life totally independent of other people.
 As I’ve written before as a part of the New Independent Woman Series, it’s time to rewrite these definitions.
-I have redefined the terms strong and independent in a way that works for my life, and I encourage you to do the same for yours.
+I’ve redefined the terms “strong” and “independent” in a way that it works in my life, and I encourage you to do the same for yours.

-My definition of strong and independent has been in process for decades.
+My definition of strength and independence has been a work in progress for decades.
 As I approach 40 years old and 18 years of marriage, I’ve found a good balance that works for me as a woman of faith, a wife, a mother, and a professional.
 I’m not so concerned about living up to society’s standards or to other people’s opinions.
 I’m more concerned about living in balance and with dignity, staying true to what God says and who He created me to be.
-That’s the essence of being strong and independent.
+That is the essence of being strong and independent.

-BMWK — How are you redefining the strong, independent woman stereotype in your life?
+How are you redefining the strong, independent woman stereotype in your life?
+Share them with us in the comments below!
+We’d love to hear all about it!